Overview

 To upload records, a user must have team_lead or sys_admin role.

-.
+If the processor is not deployed, click on Deploy Processor.
 It may take a couple minutes for the processor to deploy.

 Review records